Sebastianhju/Runeterra-5e/Items/Rares.md

 **Inspirational**: You gain +2 to persuation, intimidation and deception checks

-**Song of Victory** As a bonus action you can spend a charge to hasten your party.
-Singing a song of victory you grant 6 targets within 30ft of you temporary hit points equal to 3 times your proficiency bonus and 30 feet movement speed until the end of their next turn.
+**Song of Victory** As a bonus action you can spend three charges to hasten your party.
+Singing a song of victory you grant 6 targets within 30ft of you temporary hit points equal to three times your proficiency bonus and 30 feet movement speed until the end of their next turn.

-**Song of Inspiration**: Whenever you target an ally with a spell or grant them bardic inspiration, they also gain 10 feet movement speed until the end of their turn.
-And you regain one charge on this item.
+**Song of Inspiration**: Whenever you target an ally with a spell or grant them bardic inspiration, they also gain 10 feet movement speed until the end of their turn and you regain one charge on this item.

 ---